justinsola/justinsola.github.io/index.markdown

 I research how people experience neighborhoods, the criminal justice system, gun ownership, and inequality.
 I use experiments, machine learning, longitudinal designs, interviews, and observations.
 I teach sociology, computational social science, criminology, and ethics in machine learning.

 ## Recent publications
-- <a href="https://doi.org/10.1177/03063127251333074">Simon A. Cole and Justin L. Sola.</a> 2025.
+- <a href="https://doi.org/10.1177/03063127251333074">Simon A. Cole and **Justin L. Sola**.</a> 2025.
 "First Impressions Matter: Mundane Obstacles to a Forensic Device for Probabilistic Reporting in Fingerprint Analysis."
 Social Studies of Science (Online First).

 - <a href="https://doi.org/10.1126/sciadv.adu1262">**Justin L. Sola**.</a> 2024.
 "Pathways to concealed gun carrying." *Science Advances* (Vol 10, Issue 49) Focus Article for <a href="https://doi.org/10.1126/sciadv.adp8915">Lanfear et al. 2024</a>